KILTprotocol/docs/sdk/02_tutorial/06_holder/02_create_presentation.md

   </TabItem>
 </Tabs>

-OK, you've issued a credential as a <span className="label-role holder">Holder</span> and created a presentation from it.
+OK, you've issued a credential as an <span className="label-role issuer">Issuer</span> and created a presentation from it as a <span className="label-role holder">Holder</span>.
 The next step is to finish the <span className="label-role verifier">Verifier</span> and get the credential verified!